-In fact, the m = 2 case of the 2D parity-sensitive PXP model with periodic boundary conditions is precisely the $CZ_p$ model of Ref.
+In fact, the m=2 case of the 2D parity-sensitive PXP model with periodic boundary conditions is precisely the CZ_p model of Ref.
 [35].
-The $CZ_p$ model exhibits topologically robust ergodicity breaking, but only in maximal one-form charge sectors and with those sectors being fully frozen.
-Maximal charge sectors shatter into $O(2^L)$ frozen states, while nonmaximal sectors are fully ergodic.
-Meanwhile, with open boundary conditions, the maximal charge sectors of the $CZ_p$ model have only a single state and there is no ergodicity breaking to be had.
-In contrast, with m > 2 the parity-sensitive PXP model (like the QF model) exhibits ergodicity breaking with both periodic and open boundary conditions, there is fragmentation in generic symmetry sectors (not just sectors of maximal charge), and the fragmentation is not 'all or nothing,' i.e., there exist Krylov subsectors with a distribution of sizes between one (frozen states) and exponentially large in system size. the size of the full symmetry sector.
-As with the $CZ_p$ model, this basic phenomenology is topologically robust.
+The CZ_p model exhibits topologically robust ergodicity breaking, but only in maximal one-form charge sectors and with those sectors being fully frozen.
+Maximal charge sectors shatter into $\mathcal{O}(2^L)$ frozen states, while nonmaximal sectors are fully ergodic.
+Meanwhile, with open boundary conditions, the maximal charge sectors of the CZ_p model have only a single state and there is no ergodicity breaking to be had.
+In contrast, with m>2 the parity-sensitive PXP model (like the QF model) exhibits ergodicity breaking with both periodic and open boundary conditions, there is fragmentation in generic symmetry sectors (not just sectors of maximal charge), and the fragmentation is not 'all or nothing,' i.e., there exist Krylov subsectors with a distribution of sizes between one (frozen states) and exponentially large in system size.
+As with the CZ_p model, this basic phenomenology is topologically robust.